relaypro-open/dog/docs/user_manual/dog_agent.md

 # dog_agent

-dog_agent is the component of dog that runs on each server, controlling it's firewall.
+dog_agent is the component of dog that runs on each server, controlling its firewall.

 ## Start